MicrosoftDocs/query-docs/query-languages/m/accessing-data-functions.md

 ## <a name="__toc360789771"></a>Accessing data

 These functions access data and return table values.
 Most of these functions return a table value called a **navigation table**.
-This table is primarily used by the Power Query user interface to provide a navigation experience over the potentially large hierarchical data sets returned.
+Navigation tables are primarily used by the Power Query user interface to provide a navigation experience over the potentially large hierarchical data sets returned.

 |Function|Description|
 |------------|---------------|